YingjiaLiu99/BBB-Scraper-System/README.md

 Then open: [http://localhost:3000](http://localhost:3000)

+Then you can test the two scraper by hitting the submit button one by one.
+Refresh the page if the table doesn't render automatically.

 Note: the book scraper will take ~ 4min to finish.
 The shorten BBB scraper will take ~5min to finish, both progress indiction will be logged to console.

+Also you may notice that running the books scraper won't generate a .csv file in the data folder, that is because it doesn't go through the python-playwright scraper

+module.
+If you want to download its result csv file, you can use the `download CSV` button on the web app to download.

 ---